SuitableApp/xtru/ReadMe.md

 # Getting started

-## Prepare to builld.
+## Prepare for composition by Docker.

-- Clone the repository, and change directory.
+- Clone the repository and move to it.
   ```bash
   git clone git@github.com:SuitableApp/xtru.git ~/xtru
   cd ~/xtru
   ```
-- Prepair a stage of building RPM packages, and a working directory for the application.
+- Prepair a stage of building RPM packages and a working directory for the application.
   ```bash
   mkdir -p ~/{sa_home,rpmbuild,tns_admin}
   chmod a+w ~/{sa_home,rpmbuild}